Putin to chair Russia Security Council meeting after humiliating explosion on strategic Crimea bridge - KTVZ

 Hayday acknowledged photographs of Ukrainian troops outside the Luhansk village of Stelmakhivka, less than 20 kilometers (12 miles) northwest of the crucial post of Svatove.

-But with a sudden and successful Ukrainian offensive comes concerns that Putin will escalate Russia’s war in Ukraine with US President Joe Biden expressing fears of the possible use of weapons of mass destruction.
+But with a sudden and successful Ukrainian offensive comes concerns Putin will escalate Russia’s war in Ukraine, with US President Joe Biden expressing fears of the possible use of weapons of mass destruction.

 “First time since the Cuban missile crisis, we have a direct threat of the use (of a) nuclear weapon if in fact things continue down the path they are going,” Biden warned during remarks at a Democratic fundraiser in New York on Friday.